charleszipp/abode/docs/onboarding/03-sdks-and-apis.md

 ## Things to Consider

-- How would need to be added, if anything, to facilitate unit testing?
+- What would need to be added, if anything, to facilitate unit testing?
 - What configuration is necessary perform SDK operations? (i.e. ADT instance url)
 - What level of access is needed to perform SDK operations?
 - How do we ensure the code is consistent with the model schema expresses in the DTDL json files?